telerik/xamarin-forms-docs/controls/dataform/dataform-editors.md

 		<td>Custom</td>
 		<td>custom</td>
 		<td>custom</td>
+		<td>requires custom editors</td>
 	</tr>
 </table>

 Sometimes your property type will not be the same as the editor type, e.g. when you wish to edit integers with a NumberPicker editor.
-In this case you will have to use a **[converter]({% dataform-data-annotations#ConverterAttribute %})**.
+In this case you will have to use a **[converter]()**.

 ### Custom Editors